Build Your Own Email Server on Ubuntu: Basic Postfix Setup

 A pointer record, or PTR record, maps an IP address to a FQDN.
 It’s the counterpart to the A record and is used for reverse DNS lookup.

-Reverse resolution of A record with PTR record can help fight with spammers.
+Reverse resolution of A record with PTR record can help with blocking spammers.
 Many MTAs accept email only if the server is really responsible for a certain domain.
 You should definitely configure a PTR record for your email server so your emails have a better chance of landing in recipient’s inbox instead of spam folder.

 To check the PTR record for an IP address: